qfpl/blog/content/drafts/reflex/growing-a-date-picker-1.md

 component.
 As well as the lessons learned along the way, so expect to see me making lots of mistakes.

-If I am successful then the Reflex ecosystem hopefully gains a sufficiently generic date picker widget.
-Or I'll do everything wrong, then someone will be able to look at what I've done and have a list of what you shouldn't do.
+If I am successful then the Reflex ecosystem gains a sufficiently generic date picker widget.
+Or I'll do everything wrong, in which case, someone will be able to look at what I've done and have a list of what you shouldn't do.
 Win win.

 #### Some assumptions...

 I assume an understanding of [Reflex] and [FRP].
-If you don't know [FRP] or [Reflex] yet, or you find yourself a bit lost at times, I must recommend the [Reflex Introduction][ReflexIntro] series by Dave Laing, and if you're keen the [Functional Reactive Programming][ManningFRP] book by Stephen Blackheath and Anthony Jones is a wonderful resource.
+If you don't know [FRP] or [Reflex] yet, or you find yourself a bit lost at times, I recommend the [Reflex Introduction][ReflexIntro] series by Dave Laing, and if you're keen, the [Functional Reactive Programming][ManningFRP] book by Stephen Blackheath and Anthony Jones is a wonderful resource.

 ### Why a date picker?

 In a previous role, my colleagues and I would use the phrase, "Show me your date picker", as a subjective and slightly silly metric for evaluating JavaScript frameworks.
-We required a date picker widget in every application and it began to be an interesting indicator of the maturity and reliability of the framework in question.
-Since a date picker is quite a complex beast at the best of times as it requires complex styling, state management, and more configurable options than one cares to mention.
+But we required a date picker widget in every application, and it began to be an interesting indicator of the maturity and reliability of the framework in question.
+Since a date picker is quite a complex beast at the best of times.
+Requiring complex styling, state management, and more configurable options than one cares to mention.

 ### Basic Design